Natural Disasters & the Key Role of NGOs

 Immediate Crisis Intervention

-In the wake of a disaster, NGOs quickly mobilize to provide immediate assistance.
-This includes search and rescue operations, medical care, and the distribution of essential supplies like food, water, and shelter materials.
-Disaster relief NGOs are often well-equipped with emergency response teams that are trained to deal with the chaotic environments that follow natural catastrophes.
+In the wake of a disaster, NGOs quickly mobilize to provide immediate assistance, including search and rescue and the distribution of medical supplies.
+Understanding how NGOs coordinate disaster response is key to their success, as these teams must navigate chaotic environments with precision.
 Real-time information from people in the area using the PubSafe platform, increases situational awareness and decrease the time to make decisions.

 Search and Rescue Efforts